Shadoward/ctdreport/README.md

 # Python CTD Interactif Report Equinor Format

 ## Introduction
-This python script will read the csv file exported form the CTD *.pos and create a CTD interactif report in the Equinor data format.
+This python script will read a csv file exported from a CTD ".pos" file and create a CTD interactif report in the Equinor data format.

 ## Setup
 Several modules need to be install before using the script.
 You will need: